deepkit/deepkit-framework/website/src/pages/documentation/app.md

 ## Exit code

 The exit code is 0 by default, which means that the command was executed successfully.
-To change the exit code, a number other than 0 should be returned in the exucute method.
+To change the exit code, a number other than 0 should be returned in the execute method or command callback.

 ```typescript